idrinth-api-bench/react-file-based-routes/README.md

 ## Defining a page

-A page is by default any ìndex.tsx within the src/pages folder.
-The folder name will be taken as the page url, with two exceptions:
+A page is by default any `ìndex.tsx` within the `src/pages` folder.
+The folder name will be taken as the page url, with two exceptions by default:

 - home will be the root
 - not-found will be the 404 page